Featured image of post Build Distributed Systems with Dapr: A Hands-On Microservices Guide

 pip install flask==3.0.3 requests

-Create a new file named inventory_service.py in the inventory-service directory and add the following code:
+Now, create a file called inventory_service.py inside the inventory-service folder and paste in the following code:

 1